TV Tropes Needs Your Help

 - Straight Man and Wise Guy: The Straight Man to Bolin's Wise Guy.

 - The Strategist: Came up with a plan to get Bolin and escape the rally.
-In fact, his rationality and analytical mind are at least fundamentally highlighted.
+In fact, his rationality and analytical mind are often highlighted.

 - Street Urchin: Before the events of the show.
 Mako is still well-versed in street info and connections, knowing the location of the Triple Threat Triad headquarters after working for them, and about chi-blocking and the Equalists.
 He also uses this knowledge to know Kai's Street Urchin status shouldn't be overlooked.